knz/hydrapy/docs/langif.rst

 which is the data language used by all entities which are not configured to use another data language.

-In the common data language the following types are predefined:
+In the common data language the following concrete type ids are predefined, to be used with the EMA:

 - ``BYTES_UNALIGNED``: size unit is bytes, no alignment expected.